maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

     }
 ```

 Next, we declare a struct called `NFT`.
-The struct has four fields: `tokenId` (a uint that represents the unique ID of the NFT), `owner` (an address that represents the owner of the NFT), `powerValue` (a uint that represents the power value of the NFT), and `name` (a string that represents the name of the NFT).
+The struct has four fields:
+- `tokenId` - A uint that represents the unique ID of the NFT.
+- `owner` - An address that represents the owner of the NFT.
+- `powerValue` - A uint that represents the power value of the NFT.
+- `name` - A string that represents the name of the NFT.

 ```solidity
     mapping(address => bool) public minters;